Hydrogen and Helium atoms in strong magnetic fields: Results Discussion

 \section{Results \& Discussion}

-The results from the calculations carried out for hydrogen and helium atoms in strong magnetic fields are presented below.
-Only the results pertaining to the ground and first two excited states of these atoms in strong magnetic fields are given.
-It is to be mentioned that the present study focuses on calculations for magnetic field strength within the so called \emph{strong} or \emph{intermediate} regime (10$^{-2}$ $\leq$ $\beta$ $\leq$ 10).
+The results from the calculations carried out for hydrogen and helium atoms in strong magnetic fields (10$^{-2}$ $\leq$ $\beta$, $\beta_Z$ $\leq$ 10) are presented below for three tightly bound states of each atom in this regime.